-Please provide the values for each category of the indicator table below reade provide the values for each category of the indicator table below Indicators Basel ine Current Value Means of verification Collection methods Number of managerial practices (financial, procurement, etc) implemented jointly by the UN implementing agencies for MDF-F JPs 83% 83% Harmonised Approach for Cash Transfer (HACT), UN-EU Cost norms Regular reports, HACT monitoring Number of joint analytical work (studies, diagnostic) undertaken jointly by UN implementing agencies for MDG-F JPs Joint Programme meeting and monitoring plan of Programme Coordination Group (PCG) Reports, meeting minutes Number of joint missions undertaken jointly by UN implementing agencies for MDG-F JPs 4 Joint field trip reports after the first national level planning meeting in early 2011.
-By the end of 2011, four joint monitoring missions have been conducted with the participation of all UN agencies and the Government, including both Ministry of Agriculture and Rural Development and the Ministry of Health.
+Please provide the values for each category of the indicator table below

+Indicators Basel ine Current Value Means of verification Collection methods Number of managerial practices (financial, procurement, etc) implemented jointly by the UN implementing agencies for MDF-F JPs 83% 83% Harmonised Approach for Cash Transfer (HACT), UN-EU Cost norms Regular reports, HACT monitoring Number of joint analytical work (studies, diagnostic) undertaken jointly by UN implementing agencies for MDG-F JPs 0 0 Joint Programme meeting and monitoring plan of Joint Programme Group (JPG) Reports, meeting minutes, annual MDG report of the Government Number of joint missions undertaken jointly by UN implementing agencies for MDG-F JPs 0 4 Joint field trip reports

-Under the framework of ONE UN in Vietnam, relevant UN agencies apply UN-EU Cost norms while only 2 out of 3 agencies apply Harmonised Approach for Cash Transfer (HACT) in their operation.
+Under the framework of One UN in Vietnam, relevant UN agencies apply UN-EU Cost norms while only 2 out of 3 agencies apply Harmonised Approach for Cash Transfer (HACT) in their operation.

 The joint programme would like to use existing coordination and information sharing mechanism and analytical work will be reviewed through PCG meetings, Nutrition Cluster and Partnership Group and other national review meetings.
 However it is too early in the joint programme to show the results of these indicators.
-Joint field trips were planned
+Joint field trips were planned after the first national level planning meeting in early 2011.
+By the end of 2012, five joint monitoring missions have been conducted with the participation of all UN agencies and the Government, including both Ministry of Agriculture and Rural Development and the Ministry of Health.